 TODAY, WE USE PLASTIC - A MATERIAL DESIGNED TO LAST FOREVER - FOR PRODUCTS DESIGNED TO LAST MINUTES.

-PLASTIC POISONS THE FOOD CHAIN: With plastic acting as a toxic-conveyor-belt, sponging pollutants from surrounding waters into the tissues of everything that eats it - from plankton, to fish, to whales, to humans that eat seafood - plastic pollution is changing the very chemistry of life.
-Furthermore, the evidence continues to increase that plastic food packaging leaches toxic chemicals into the food and beverages we consume.
+With plastic acting as a toxic-conveyor-belt, sponging pollutants from surrounding waters into the tissues of everything that eats it - from plankton, to fish, to whales, to humans that eat seafood - plastic pollution is changing the fabric & chemistry of life.
+Evidence continues to increase that plastic food packaging leaches toxic chemicals into the food and beverages we consume.
 Low-income families are more highly exposed as research shows they eat more packaged and fast food.

 While some have focused on improved waste management or more recycling for plastics as the primary solutions, most of the plastic we find in the environment has no value in today's recycling systems.
 It costs more to collect and process the material than you get from selling it.

-- COMPANIES TAKE RESPONSIBILITY FOR REDUCING & RECYCLING THEIR PACKAGING: Companies take responsibility for reducing packaging, then collecting and recycling their own products and packaging.
+Companies take responsibility for reducing packaging, then collecting & recycling their own products & packaging.

-- OUR ENVIRONMENT & OUR HEALTH THRIVE: Streets, waterways, beaches and oceans are free from plastic pollution, and our health and wildlife are free from plastic's toxic impacts on the food chain.
-If we get plastic out of high pollution products, we can solve this problem.
+Streets, waterways, beaches & oceans are free from plastic pollution, & our health and wildlife are free from plastic's toxic impacts on the food chain.